 The pilot’s emotional farewell to his parents in the film aligns with Koizumi’s interest in enabling the viewer to experience in real time the depth of emotion related to the loss of a loved one.
 While My Voice Would Reach You uses imagery from the corporate world of contemporary Japan to achieve this end, Portrait of A Young Samurai confronts the issue of nationalism during wartime.

-See Koizumi’s film My Voice Would Reach You in the exhibition Measure Your Existence at the Rubin Museum from February 7 to August 10, 2020.
+Koizumi’s film My Voice Would Reach You was on view in the exhibition Measure Your Existence at the Rubin Museum from February 7 to August 10, 2020.

-Christine Starkman is the guest curator for Measure Your Existence.
-She is interested in the global, transnational, and transcultural histories of modern and contemporary art between Asia, Europe, Latin America, and North America.
-Starkman has been a curator at the Art Institute of Chicago, Cleveland Museum of Art, and Museum of Fine Arts, Houston.
+Christine Starkman is a contemporary art curator interested in the global, transnational, and transcultural histories of modern and contemporary art between Asia, Europe, Latin America, and North America.
+She has been a curator at the Art Institute of Chicago, Cleveland Museum of Art, and Museum of Fine Arts, Houston.
 She has an MA in Japanese art and architecture from the University of Illinois, Urbana-Champaign, and did PhD coursework in art history at Rice University.